PSYCHOLOGY

 Course Content

-This course includes the following topics: Personality and scientific framework, Freud's Psychoanalytic Theory, Jung's Analytical Psychology, Erikson's Psychoanalytic Ego Psychology, Adler's Individual Psychology, Erikson's Theory of Personality, Maslow's Self-Realization Theory, Rogers' Person-Oriented Theory, Cattell's Structure-Based Systems Theory, Eysenck's Biological Typology, Skinner's Operant Conditioning Theory, and Bandura's Social Cognitive Theory.
+This course includes the following topics: Personality and the Scientific Framework, Freud's Psychoanalytic Theory, Jung's Analytical Psychology, Erikson's Psychoanalytic Ego Psychology, Adler's Individual Psychology, Erikson’s Theory of Personality, Maslow's Self-Actualization Theory, Rogers' Person-Centered Theory, Cattell's Structure-Based Systems Theory, Eysenck's Biological Typology, Skinner's Operant Conditioning Theory, and Bandura's Social Cognitive Theory.
+The course will also explore the societal and cultural dimensions of these theories, specifically addressing the influence of culture on personality development.
+Additionally, the relationship between personality and well-being will be examined, alongside an introduction to theories of personality disorders.

 Weekly Detailed Course Contents